The-SLIDE-Project/The-SLIDE-Project.github.io/_posts/2024-10-17-field-report-october-2024.md

 Ice-penetrating radar is a method of sending radio waves into the ice, and detecting the returns using an antenna on the surface.
 The system we used is mounted on two sleds (the transmitter on one, and receiver on the other) with the antenna between.
 These can be dragged along the ice while continuously transmitting, allowing data to be collected over a large area.
 Sounds easy, right??

 However, Isunnguata Sermia is not so easy to pin down.
 The uneven topography made dragging the sleds in a straight line and at a consistent speed extremely difficult, and it took a team of four people (one navigator, one chief dragger and a minder for each sled) to collect radar lines.
-Against the odds, we managed to collect x km of data over 'lakes' 1 and 2, with the glacier bed clearly visible!
+Against the odds, we managed to collect 26 km of data over 'lakes' 1 and 2, with the glacier bed clearly visible!

 Unfortunately this chapter of the story ends in a tragic denouement, as the receiver sled took a swift dive into a crevasse and could not be revived (despite the efforts of some very capable trauma surgeons).
 However, we still managed to collect a huge amount of data, and consider this overall a big success.